Dev-Sites/pixijs/v5-Migration-Guide.md

 ### Mesh, Plane, Rope

 PixiJS v5 introduces new class `PIXI.Mesh` that allows to override default shader and to add more attributes to geometry.
+For [example](https://pixijs.io/examples/#/mesh/triangle-textured.js), you can add colors to vertices.

 Old Mesh is moved from `PIXI.mesh.Mesh` to [PIXI.SimpleMesh](https://github.com/pixijs/pixi.js/blob/dev/packages/mesh-extras/src/SimpleMesh.js), it extends `PIXI.Mesh`.